Walderslade Primary School

 - The teaching of phonics is well structured and teaching is carefully matched to the pupils’ level of development.

 - A more customised approach to assessment and target-setting has been developed for pupils with learning difficulties so that their progress can be more accurately recognised.

 How will parents/carers know how their child is doing?

 - You will be able to discuss your child’s progress at Parents Evenings.
-These are held three times a year and sufficient time is allowed to explore parent’s views and plan effectively.
+These are held twice a year and sufficient time is allowed to explore parent’s views and plan effectively.

 - Your child’s class teacher will be available at the end of the school day if you wish to raise a concern.
 Appointments can be made to speak in more detail to the class teacher or SENCo by visiting the school office.